 # Index(['SkinThickness'], dtype='object')

 Random Forest falls under ensemble learning algorithms that utilize several weak learners' aggregation (decision trees) for prediction.
 This tree-based approach naturally ranks the features of a dataset by measuring how well the purity is improving.
 In the decision trees, the impurity drops rapidly at the starting node of the tree, and this rate decreases as we go down.
 Naturally, the initial node of the tree holds more critical Information.
 Hence, such features are relevant from the feature selection perspective, while those contributing to the lower portion of the tree are less relevant.
-This mechanism allows us to create a hierarchy of features sorted by their importance.
+This mechanism allows us to create a hierarchy of features sorted by importance.
 Let's implement Random Forest Feature Importance:

 from sklearn.ensemble import RandomForestClassifier